-The typical maximum (highest) dosage for most people is 20 mg.
+The typical maximum (highest) dosage for most people taking Trintellix is 20 milligrams (mg) per day.
 But for people taking certain medications that interact with Trintellix, the dosage may need to be increased.

 Tell your doctor about all medications you take.
 This helps them prescribe the right Trintellix dosage for your condition.